microsoftgraph/msgraph-training-angularspa.fr-FR/tutorial/02-create-app.md

     ng new graph-tutorial
     ```

-1. L'CLI Angular vous invite à fournir plus d'informations.
+1. L Angular CLI vous invite à fournir plus d'informations.
 Répondez aux invites comme suit.

     ```Shell
     ?
 Do you want to enforce stricter type checking and stricter bundle budgets in the workspace?
 Yes